joelbrewster/zero-player/README.md

 ## Future goals
 - I'd like to redo the modal popup and talk to an interface designer about how to make it more obvious what to do with the grid.
 - I'd like to implement some keyboard shortcuts to change the sound ADSR and type of wave form.
+- I really like the use of the monome, so having the monome osc data read by javascript without any routing apps would be amazing.